florath/rmtoo/Readme.txt

 rmtoo is written in python.
 At least version 2.5 of python is needed.

+When you want to create LaTeX or PDF documentation, LaTeX is needed.

+For the requirements dependency graph, graphviz is used.

+For statistics plot gnuplot is used.

+Typically the packages from your distribution will work.

-Starting with version 11, git-python is shipped with rmtoo.
+Starting with rmtoo version 11, git-python is shipped with rmtoo.
 The API of git-python is changing rapidly - there are currently three different APIs out there.
 As soon as the change rate settles, the git-python will be removed from the package and the OS / distribution version should be used. git-python home page is at http://gitorious.org/git-python.

-When you want to create the document, LaTeX is needed.

-For the requirements dependency graph, graphviz is used.

-For statistics plot gnuplot can be used.

-Typically the packages from your distribution will work.

 --- Introduction ---

-The simplest way of getting in, is have a closer look at the requirments and topics which comes with rmtoo (which document the requirments of the rmtoo itself).
-In the FAQ document does exist a 'Getting Started' section (see doc/other/FAQ.txt).
+The recommended way of starting is to copy the provided template project.

+The unpacked rmtoo package can directly by used.
+Nevertheless it is possible to create the documents for rmtoo itself.
+Please consult the file Install.txt.

+--- First project ---

-There is also a template project provided.
+This is a short introduction how to start a new project with rmtoo.

+First copy over the template project to some location where you want to use it.
 When using the tar, it is located under contrib/template_project.
 When using the Debian package it is located under /usr/share/doc/rmtoo/template_project.
-This is a complete set up and ready to use project.
-Just copy it in some working directory and start managing requirements.
+(In the following example it is assumed, that the tar was unpacked in your home directory and that the new project is called MyNewProject and will also go into the home directory.
+You have to adapt the path names to adapt this to your local setup.
+YY is the version of the rmtoo.)

+      $ cp -r ~/rmtoo-YY/contrib/template_project ~/MyNewProject

 The template project comes with complete makefile support setup, with two requirements and two topics.

---- Check and create them all ---

-When using the tar ball, you can try a
+      $ cd ~/MyNewProject
+      $ ./setup.sh ~/rmtoo-YY
       $ make
-$ make tests
-The configuration file where the output artifacts are configured are doc/requirements/ConfigX.py.

-When using the Debian package, it is possibe to run all the tests.
-$ cd /usr/share/pyshared/rmtoo
-$ nosetests -v -s
-(Note that some test cases will fail, because they assume that there is a git-history available - which is not.)
-The documents can be found under '/usr/share/doc/rmtoo'.

 --- Documentation ---

-There is a growing number of man pages.
+There is a large number of man pages.
 They are placed in the 'doc/man' folder.
 If you use the tar file or the sources, try using
 $ man -l doc/man/rmtoo.7
 When you use the package, just try